ssanchezor/GNN-RS/README.md

 - Articles that have been purchased more than 5 times
 - Customers who have bought more than 20 articles
 - Reduce data range for the last year
-- Shuffle & pick N customers (10K and 80K in our study case)
+- Shuffle & pick N customers (10K and 80K in our case study)

 These values can be modified in any time by following the steps defined in: [5.1.
 Dataset creation](#51-dataset)